What is a child Contact Order?

 - Indirect Contact – may consist of letters, emails and telephone calls.
 This may be ordered if, for example, a parent is in prison, lives far away from the Child or to help assist in re-establishing a relationship after a lengthy period where no contact has taken place, before moving on to direct contact.

 - Direct Contact – involves face to face meetings.
-Occasionally, Direct Contact is supervised by Social Services.
+Occasionally, Direct Contact can be supervised by Social Services.

-Specific arrangements including the time and date of contact can be set out in a child Contact Order.
+Specific arrangements including the time and date of contact can be set out in the Order.
 These arrangements can be flexible and unsupervised.

-Failing to comply with a child Contact Order amounts to a breach and could result to imprisonment or fine.
+Failing to comply with an Order amounts to a breach and could result to imprisonment or fine.

 There are various Orders individuals can apply to the Courts for, including;